Skip to content

 Saudade

-Definition: A Portuguese term describing a deep emotional state of longing for something absent.
+Definition: A Portuguese and Galician term describing a deep emotional state of longing for something or someone absent.

 Wikipedia: Saudade